SHIVAM-0704/Intern_Project/README.md

 **3** In Azure Portal Cloud Shell, create a new directory and then change to it.
 Clone the sample app repository by

-`git clone https://github.com/SaumyaG29/multicontainerwordpress`  to the new directory and then change to “multicontainerwordpress” directory.
+`git clone https://github.com/SHIVAM-0704/Celebal-Project-Docker-`  to the new directory and then change to “multicontainerwordpress-master” directory.